 If you do not wish to receive the RSU MD diploma, but are interested in master studies, please be informed that master studies at RSU are held in Latvian language.
 If you do not know the Latvian language skills on high level, you cannot undergo specialisation at RSU.

 - There is an application fee of EUR 100.00, which is non-refundable and to be paid once when applying for studies.

 - In addition, once you have been officially enrolled, you must pay:

-- and a registration administration fee of EUR 1500.00 (non-refundable), payable in accordance with the provisions of International Study and Research Fund LLC, a daughter enterprise and partner of RSU.
-The registration administration fee is not required form master stydy programme students.
+- A registration administration fee of EUR 1500.00 (non-refundable), payable in accordance with the provisions of International Study and Research Fund LLC, a daughter enterprise and partner of RSU.
+The registration administration fee is not required form master study programme students.

 The library security deposit is refundable, if there is no damage or debts made to the University.

 It is possible to receive part of the tuition fee back, which will be calculated individually depending on how long you have studied, however, it shall not exceed the amount set in the study contract.

 The book-list contains all recommended books, but it is not necessary to buy all of them.
 You can start the studies, discuss with the Professors which books will be essentially needed and purchase the necessary books during the first month of the studies.
 However your own copy of Anatomy Atlas (with Latin terminology) is a mandatory requirement.
 A limited number of books is available at RSU Library